Prefer to watch this blog as a video?

-Whilst many people think of boundaries as something concrete or fixed to help keep people out of a building for example, it’s easy to forget the importance of personal boundaries, and the limits to what you will and will not tolerate in your personal life.
+Whilst many people think of boundaries as something concrete or fixed to help keep people out, it’s easy to forget the importance of personal boundaries, and the limits to what you will and will not tolerate in your personal life.

 Your personal boundaries are not rigid lines drawn in the sand, but flexible, shifting guidelines, setting a standard for how you treat others, expect to be treated in return and what behaviours you allow into your personal space.

-Setting healthy personal boundaries helps maintain your mental health and wellbeing, and most people find they are a mix of strict boundaries and more relaxed ones that create the best balance.
-But it does mean it’s important to re-examine your boundaries as part of your own self care, because showing yourself this kindness and compassion reaffirms you are worth it.
+Setting healthy personal boundaries helps maintain your mental health and wellbeing, and most people find a mix of strict boundaries and more relaxed ones create the best balance.
+It’s important to re-examine your boundaries as part of your own self care, because showing yourself this kindness and compassion reaffirms you are enough.

 Acknowledging healthy boundaries helps you feel more stable and secure in yourself day to day, and more connected to your own identity and sense of self.
 Many people also find that having healthy boundaries that are respected help them avoid reaching the ‘burn out phase’ in turn helping them feel more in control, energised and capable within themselves.

 It’s no surprise that different areas of life, might require different boundaries, because your expectations and limits are incredibly personal to you.
-So we below are listed some areas for you to consider and reflect on:
+So we below are listed some areas for consideration.

 This refers to your personal space, your privacy, and your body.
-Whether you are someone who is comfortable with public displays of affection (hugs, kisses, and hand-holding) or now, your physical boundaries are always worth respecting – and that’s from yourself and others.
+Whether you are someone who is comfortable with public displays of affection (hugs, kisses, and hand-holding) or not, your physical boundaries are always worthy of respect.

 These are your expectations concerning intimacy, and it’s important to be clear for yourself what your expectations are, as well as any partner.

 These boundaries concern your thoughts and beliefs.
-Intellectual boundaries are not respected when someone dismisses another person’s ideas and opinions, and acknowledging your own intellectual boundaries as well as having them respected by others can help you feel valued and empowered.
+Intellectual boundaries are not respected when someone dismisses another persons ideas or opinions.
+Acknowledging your own intellectual boundaries as well as having them respected by others can help you feel valued and empowered.

-Referring to a persons feelings, we should first note, there is no wrong or right way to set boundaries regarding your emotions, but knowing they are valid is an important step.
+Referring to a persons feelings, we should first note, there is no wrong or right way to set boundaries for your emotions, but knowing they are valid is an important step.

-You might not feel comfortable sharing your feelings about everything with a friend or partner, instead, you may be the kind of person who prefers to share gradually over time, and that too is perfectly allowed.
-How you consider your feelings, process of accepting them and setting boundaries around them will always have an impact on your emotional wellbeing, so they are serving of your compassion.
+You might not feel comfortable sharing your feelings about everything with a friend or partner, instead, you may be the kind of person who prefers to share gradually over time.

 As you can tell, it is all about money.
-How you consider money, spending, saving are all parts of your limits and boundaries, not just the physical stuff.
+How you consider money, spending it and saving it, are all parts of your limits and boundaries too, not just the physical stuff.
 You might have imaginary guidelines that dictate spending, and these become a form of boundaries, just as much as a bank balance.

 When you are ready to establish or adjust your boundaries, it’s worthwhile taking all areas into account.